-(4) "Operator" means the person who operates or who has charge of the navigation or use of a boat.
+(4) "Operator" means the person who operates or who has charge of the navigation or use of a boat.(5) "Person" means an individual, partnership, firm, cor-

 (5) "Person" means an individual, partnership, firm, corporation, association, or other entity.

 (6) "Person on Board" means every person being carried on board or being towed by a vessel.